 A mutual fund brings together many different investors with similar goals.
-Each investor puts money into the fund.
-A professional portfolio advisor uses that cash to buy a variety of investments for the fund, depending on the fund's objectives.
+Each investor puts money into the mutual fund.
+A professional portfolio adviser uses that cash to buy a variety of investments for the mutual fund, depending on the mutual fund's objectives.

-When the investments make money, everyone who invests in the fund benefits.
+When the investments make money, everyone who invests in the mutual fund benefits.
 If the value of the investments falls, everyone shares in the loss.
 The size of your share depends on how much you invested.
-The more you put in, the more units of the fund you own and the greater your portion of the gains or losses.
+The more you put in, the more securities of the mutual fund you own and the greater your portion of the gains or losses.
 Mutual fund investors also share the fund's expenses.

 Most mutual funds invest in securities like stocks, bonds and money market instruments.
-The fund also may invest in other mutual funds, called "underlying funds".
+The mutual fund may also invest in other mutual funds called "underlying funds", which may be managed by the Manager.